przecze/Gardener/README.md

 The idea of the project is to create a generator of sinusoidal analog signal, which will randomly change the pitch to create a melody similar to _Cantus Firmus_.
-The only hardware requirement a mini jack socket connected to Arduino Nano's gnd, D9 pins and a low-pass filter to remove some artifact frequencies.
+The only hardware requirement a mini jack socket connected to Arduino Nano's *gnd* and *D9* pins and a low-pass filter to remove some artifact frequencies.
 In this configuration, standard headphones can be used to listen to the melody.

 ![con1](resources/connection_1.jpg)